About Beckley Furnace

 Starting in the fall of 2013, two Girl Scouts named Eleanore and Helen visited Beckley Furnace, and decided that while it was definitely interesting, it could be a lot more appealing to younger visitors.
 They told us a lot of their thoughts and then it dawned on them that they could actually do something about making them actually happen.
 So, to earn their Girl Scout Silver Awards, they set forth on a path that included replacing the antique Beckley Furnace website with a new one written in WordPress (one that’s also usable on mobile devices).
 They also created a Welcome video, which you can see on the home page (although we’re replaced it with a newer one), and did a post about making that video.

 They also started creating new material about Beckley Furnace and the historic iron industry of the Upper Housatonic Valley for it.
-Helen and Eleanore then transitioned back to being 8th graders, and one just graduated from college while the other is a rising senior.
+Helen and Eleanore then transitioned back to being 8th graders, and one is about to receive her masters degree while the other has just graduated from college.
 That was a long time ago, but the website they conceived and created continues to grow and expand.
 Some of the growth is in directions they correctly anticipated, and some is in entirely new directions.

 The Friends of Beckley Furnace are indebted to Eleanore and Helen for their insights and for all their hard work on this project.
 We seriously hope that you — both of you — continue your involvement in Beckley Furnace and that you will accompany us in learning about and interpreting our historic iron industry.
 You are the future!!